Mangai2024/Task--3-Performed-EDA-on-a-real-world-dataset-/README.md

 ✅ Outcome

-Gained insights into both categorical and numerical features.
+Performed EDA on a real-world COVID-19 dataset.

-Identified strong feature correlations for future modeling.
+Identified categorical distributions, numeric feature patterns, and feature correlations.

-Dataset is now ready for preprocessing and feature engineering in the next step.
+Dataset is now ready for further preprocessing and modeling tasks.